 So is Kurseong a place worth a vacation stay for tourists?
 I would certainly say yes.
 Although from the face of it, it looks like a congested township which has grown predominantly along the Hill Cart Road that passes through the mountains.
 But if you start exploring the spreads of Kurseong, it starts exposing its charm.

 The Name Kurseong means 'The place of white orchids'.
 So as expected, white orchids grow in abundance in this area.
 The area is also full of beautiful tea gardens, forests and year round vegetation on the hill slopes.
-From some parts of Kalimpong, you get magnificent views of Mt.
-Kanchejunga, Kabru and Jannu, and the meandering rivers Teesta and Mahananda flowing downwards to the lower plains & medows.
+From some parts of Kurseong, you get magnificent views of Mt.
+Kanchejunga, Kabru and Jannu, and the meandering rivers Teesta and Mahananda flowing down to the lower plains & medows.

 Kurseong has seen many special personalities in the past.
 Nobel Laureate and poet Rabindranath Tagore composed several of his poems in Kurseong.
 The great disciple of Swami Vivekananda Sister Nivedita settled down here.
 Mark Twain also spent some time in the place in 1885.
 And in 1936 Netaji Subhash Chandra Bose was confined for couple of months by the British in a Bungalow at Kurseong.
 The buangalow is now a well known Museum with many original furniture and other belongings of Netaji.

 Kurseong is located in Darjeeling district and is on National Highway NH 55 (I.e. Hill Cart Road) that originates from Siliguri and goes all the way to Darjeeling.
 It's about mid way to Darjeeling and you can easily combine a couple of nights stay here when you plan a vacation in and around Darjeeling.
 The altitude of Kurseong is moderate 4,864 ft and therefore the climate for most part of the year also remains temperate.
 However it can get quite cold during the winter.